Download a copy of the Mawson subclover factsheet.

-Mawson is a new early, Brachycalycinum type sub clover bred in Australia by SARDI.
-Mawson is suitable for long term permanent pastures in low-medium rainfall environments.
-Mawson has excellent long term persistence by regenerating through having higher levels of hard-seed (43%) and better seed production than other similar maturity varieties.
+Mawson is an early flowering Brachycalycinum type sub clover bred by SARDI.
+Mawson is suitable for long term permanent pastures in low to medium rainfall environments.
+Mawson has excellent long term persistence by regenerating through having higher levels of hard-seed and better seed production than other similar maturity varieties.
 Mawson has an intermediate growth habit with an early maturity, approx. 88 days to flowering (SA).

-Seed bed preparation: It is recommended to sow following the autumn break into a fine, well prepared seed bed.
+It is recommended to sow following the autumn break into a fine, well prepared seed bed.
 Seed should be sown with a starter fertilizer and the correct inoculant applied to the seed.
-Alternatively AgriCOTE coated seed can be used which includes inoculant, fungicide, micro nutrient’s and bio stimulants to enhance germination.
+Alternatively AgriCote coated seed can be used which includes inoculant, fungicide, micro nutrient’s and bio stimulants to enhance germination.

-Sowing: Best results are achieved by direct drilling Sub Clover into the top 1 – 1.5cm into a fine seed bed, press wheel’s or light rolling will assist establishment in most cases.
+Best results are achieved by direct drilling sub clover into the top 1 – 1.5cm into a fine seed bed, press wheel’s or light rolling will assist establishment in most cases.
 This should be avoided if the soil is hard setting.

 Mawson has proven to be a top-yielding early sub clover that will significantly out-yield the common variety Dalkeith.